 When it comes to small, off grid portable solar power applications, there are several products on the market that manufacturers claim to be “solar generators.”
 So, what are they and how do you choose the best one?

 First things first - THERE IS NO SUCH THING AS A SOLAR GENERATOR.

 By definition, a generator is a machine that converts one form of stable energy into another, e.g., a dynamo that converts mechanical energy into electrical energy.
 Solar energy is hardly stable.
 All those “solar generators” on the market are nothing more than varied size batteries with built-in inverters and displays with usable outputs.
 Further, most of them are not sold with solar panels for charging, and barely give you enough power to turn on a few lights for a couple hours and charge a cell phone.

-We prefer to use the term Portable Solar Power Bank as a more accurate product description.
+We prefer to use the term Portable Solar Power Station as a more accurate product description.
 And, defining your preferred size in terms of battery capacity and desired outputs is going to depend on your intentions and requirements for off grid use.
 We already addressed how much power you need for small portable devices in our earlier blog post, Choosing a Portable Power Bank.